 A crucial aspect of the discourse on change management is its impact on organizational performance.
 Recent empirical studies have delved into various facets of performance enhancement within Kenyan insurance firms.
 Njeru and Mutisya (2024) provide insights into the correlation between change management and leadership effectiveness, emphasizing the pivotal role of transformational leadership in driving organizational performance during times of change.
 Moreover, empirical evidence from Kimani and Gicharu (2023) underscores the significance of training interventions in bolstering employee performance and skill development within insurance firms.
-Additionally, Kiptoo et al. (2022) shed light on the nexus between cost management strategies and financial performance, highlighting the importance of lean management and operational efficiency in enhancing profitability and sustainability.
+Additionally, Kiptoo et al. (2022) shed light on the nexus between cost management and operational efficiency in enhancing profitability and sustainability.
 Amidst the backdrop of organizational change, external factors such as government policies play a crucial role in shaping organizational outcomes.
 Nyambura and Muthoni (2023) delve into the impact of inflationary pressures on organizational performance within the Kenyan insurance sector.
 Their findings underscore the challenges posed by inflation on operational costs, pricing strategies, and overall financial performance, highlighting the need for organizations to adapt and innovate in response to external economic dynamics.